Brigsby Bear: Plot

 While filming in a forest, James uses an explosive he made for a scene that detonates, surprising Spencer.
 The group is arrested, but James takes the blame for it.
 The police release him but confiscate the Brigsby Bear props once again.
 James takes his parents' car out one night to steal the costumes and props.
-He takes a detour first to his old underground home, now abandoned and cordoned off with yellow tape.
+He first takes a detour to his old underground home, now abandoned and cordoned off with yellow tape.
 James stops by a diner and discovers Whitney, an actress he recognizes from Brigsby Bear.
-She tells him that she never knew the true circumstances behind the side acting job, having been told by Ted that it was for Canadian public access.
+She tells him that she never knew the true circumstances behind the side acting job, having been told by Ted that it was for Canadian public access television.
 As the police arrive outside, James asks Whitney to reprise her role for his film and admits he has had a longtime crush on her.

 James is placed in a mental institution.
 Meanwhile, Aubrey shows her parents parts of the movie, where the two realize that making the movie allowed him to spend time with his friends.
 One night, James breaks out of the institution to grab his belongings, but discovers his family, along with Spencer and Vogel, building a Brigsby Bear set in their garage.
 The family tells him that they had agreed to help out after seeing how happy he was behind the scenes.

 James finishes the movie, with Vogel and Whitney in lead roles, and visits an incarcerated Ted, who apologizes for abducting him.
 James tells Ted about the movie and states that they are having trouble getting the voices right.
 Ted helps him out by recording the voice-overs for Brigsby and other characters.

 On premiere night, the show is sold out and James is worried no one will like it, so he stays out of the theater while the movie plays.
 After it concludes, James walks into the theater and is met with a standing ovation.
-While being embraced by his family, James notices a real-life Brigsby on stage.
+While being embraced by his family, James notices a real-life Brigsby onstage.
 The pair nod at each other and Brigsby disappears.